 The King's Muddy Children

 This is very hard for me to say, since I'm dead embarrassed.
 But secrecy keeps strengthening the addiction, so here goes.
-I fell again recently.
+I fell again last night.
+Yes, I know it's Erev Yom Kippur.
 I don't know how I'll even go to shul.
 I just want everyone to know how pathetic, crazy and stupid I am.
 And, oh yes, I will have a broken heart on Yom Kippur.
 Broken into hundred pieces, if that counts for anything.
 I feel so far from Hashem.

 Guard wrote me an e-mail, and I quote, "Hashem doesn't need you to be clean.
 He needs your heart.
 That's why he gave you this whole struggle.
 And davka when the heart is broken, the most beautiful connection with Hashem can be made!"

 It's true.
 So true.
+He's so right.
 So I'll just give Hashem my broken heart.
 Cuz I don't have anything else.
 Only he can make it whole again.

 I just realized what a gift Yom-Kippur is!
 There is this whole day put aside just to get closer to my father.
 Hashem gives us a day, free from ALL other obligations, so we can dedicate it specially for him!
 We can repent, or just cry to him.
 And that's all he wants.
 I can't wait to daven and spend the day in shul.
 I won't let the past weigh me down.
 Now there's only the present, and I'll use it in the best way possible.